-The ARC is an Additionally Resourced Centre for students with specific and complex learning needs.
+The ARC is an Additionally Resourced Centre for students with specific and complex learning needs, who have a diagnosis of Autism.
 Places are allocated by the local authority via a selection panel.
 The purpose is to cater for small groups of students in a safe, nurturing and differentiated setting, so that individual needs are met and individual progress is made.
 ARC staff are experienced teachers and SSA’s who are well trained in Autism needs in particular.

 Year 7 and Year 8 ARC

-- The students in the ARC are taught as a separate group in a range of small classrooms, currently located on the Learning Support corridor.
+- The students in the ARC are taught as a separate group in a range of small classrooms, currently located in the Learning Support department.

-- Year 7 and 8 are taught separately but there is opportunity for them to experience mainstream lessons.
+- Year 7 and 8 are taught separately but opportunities for inclusion within mainstream activities are embedded within the curriculum.

 - Students have 3 main teachers who will deliver a ranging curriculum, with a focus on visual learning.

-- The curriculum aims to reflect mainstream curriculum in most instances but there is flexibility.
+- The curriculum aims to reflect mainstream curriculum.

 Year 9 ARC